DylanPJackson/ml-coursera-python-assignments/README.md

 What is interesting in the function as it is fully written out above, is that whenever y = 0, the first term is nullified, and when y = 1, the second term is nullified.
 Thus it has the exact behavior as defined directly above.

+The last part of logistic regression is the gradient descent algorithm.
+Generally, it follows the same idea as gradient descent for linear regression.
+The equation below demonstrates that each theta is updated simultaneously, and as such the parameters are altered such that the cost function is minimized.